List of places in Pembrokeshire

-This is a list of cities and towns (and former towns) and villages in Pembrokeshire, Wales.
+This is a list of cities, towns (and former towns), villages, parishes, communities and other places in Pembrokeshire, Wales.

-Most places in blue have their own article; those in red do not.
+Most places in blue have their own article; those in red do not (for which coordinates can usually be found in List of United Kingdom locations.
 Some (annotated (r)) are currently redirected to their parent parish (for which see GENUKI) or community (see list at the foot of this page) and may be sufficiently notable for their own article.
-Coordinates can usually be found in List of United Kingdom locations.
+Parishes and communities with the same name may not share the same boundaries.
+See also List of hundreds of Wales#Pembrokeshire for a list of medieval parishes.

 GENUKI also has a list of Pembrokeshire place names extracted from Lewis's 1833-44 A Topographical Dictionary of Wales, which link to further sources and historical information.

 Some are stub articles that need expanding; for a list, see :Category:Pembrokeshire geography stubs.

 For other principal areas in Wales, see List of places in Wales.